viam-modules/viam-camera-realsense/README.md

 ## Linux Distribution Recommendation

 This module depends on the [`librealsense` SDK](https://github.com/IntelRealSense/librealsense/releases).
-As of the time of writing, Ubuntu is the the only Linux Distro `librealsense` officially supports.
+As of the time of writing, Ubuntu is the only Linux Distro `librealsense` officially supports.
 The module works on our setups using Bullseye on RPI4, and some setups on Bookworm.
 However, we recommend adhering to the requirements of the SDK dependency and to use Ubuntu when possible to avoid instability and unexpected behavior.

 ## Troubleshooting